7 Reasons Why Your Smartphone Has Slow Internet Speeds

 4. You’re Connected to a Slow Network

-One of the most obvious reasons why you’re getting slow internet speeds on your phone is that you’re connected to a slow network.
+One of the most obvious reasons why the Wi-Fi is slow on your phone is that you’re connected to a slow network .

-At home, the reason why your internet is working slower than you’d expect is most likely to be that other apps and devices are hogging your bandwidth.
+At home, your speeds will get hit when other apps and devices are hogging your bandwidth.
 Streaming movies, downloading video games, or installing operating system updates will all cause a slowdown in your general internet use.
-And some of these things can happen in the background without you even knowing.

 There are so many public Wi-Fi hotspots, and your phone is liable to latch onto one of them at random.
 It’ll even stay connected after you’ve moved into range of a closer or better one.
 It means that while your favorite coffee shop might have fantastic Wi-Fi, there’s no guarantee you’ll actually connect to it every time.